Lazyt3ch/reactjs-random-users/README.md

-# Users Data Retriever and Viewer
+# User Data Retriever and Viewer

-You can use this simple web app to retrieve and view users data from RandomUser.me
+This simple web app retrieves and displays fake (that is, randomly generated) user data kindly provided by [RandomUser.me](https://randomuser.me/).

+You can check out the app in action [here](https://reactjs-random-users-20201209.netlify.app/).

 ## Technical notes